enjalot/blockbuilder-search-index/README.md

 coffee gist-meta.coffee data/latest.json 2015-02-14T00:00:00Z
 ```

-The `data/gist-meta.json` file is checked into the repository for now, and is also kept up-to-date manually.
-The deployment of this code uses it as a way to bootstrap the search index, after which cronjobs will create `data/latest.json` every 15 minutes for the next steps of the pipeline.
+`data/gist-meta.json` is kept up-to-date manually and checked in to the [blockbuilder-search-index](https://github.com/enjalot/blockbuilder-search-index) repository.
+When deployed, this code uses `data/gist-meta.json` to bootstrap the search index.
+After deployment, [cronjobs](https://en.wikipedia.org/wiki/Cron) will create `data/latest.json` every 15 minutes.
+Later in the pipeline, we use `data/latest.json` to index the gists in [Elasticsearch](https://www.elastic.co/products/elasticsearch)

 ### Gist content
 The second step in the process is to download gist contents via raw urls and save them to disk in `data/gists-files/`.
 We selectively download files of certain types (see the code in `gist-content.coffee`) which saves us about 60% vs. cloning all of the gists.